Harrisburg Mall: History

 In 2008, Boscov's filed for Chapter 11 Bankruptcy, causing 10 stores to close, the Harrisburg Mall location being one of them.
 The building has been vacant since.

-On July 9, 2009, the Harrisburg Mall was sold at sheriffs sale to three financial groups after the previous owner, Feldman Lubert Adler defaulted on a $52.5 million mortgage.
+On July 9, 2009, the Harrisburg Mall was sold at sheriff's sale to three financial groups after the previous owner, Feldman Lubert Adler defaulted on a $52.5 million mortgage.
 In June 2012, Harrisburg Mall was purchased from TD Bank by Maryland-based commercial real estate developers St. John Properties and Petrie Ross Ventures, who collectively own or have developed over 25 million sq. ft. of commercial property in six states.

 The Sega Sports Restaurant space was demolished in mid-2012.
 In 2013, Books-A-Million opened a 2nd & Charles store in the spot originally slated for Barnes & Noble.

 On January 6, 2020, it was announced that Macy's would be closing in March 2020 as part of a plan to close 125 stores nationwide.
 After Macy's closed, Bass Pro Shops is the only anchor store left.

+On February 7, 2023, St. John Properties revealed a redevelopment plan for the Harrisburg Mall in which the mall, with the exception of Bass Pro Shops, would be demolished and redeveloped to include retail along with business space that can be used for medical offices, schools, light manufacturing, and general offices.
+The redevelopment plan still needs approval.
+Demolition of the mall would begin no earlier than 2024.
+Tenants of the Harrisburg Mall have been given notices to vacate by January 31, 2024, to allow for demolition and redevelopment of the mall to begin.

+On January 31, 2024, Harrisburg Mall officially closed, marking the end of its 54-year run.
+Demolition trucks are now stationed in the parking lot, signaling the imminent commencement of the gutting and demolition process.